Spectral-partitioned Kohn-Sham density functional theory: sp DFT Derivation

-Functional differentiation with respect to $\psi_{{\bf k}n}$ recovers the Hamiltonian in \eq{eq:Hamil}.
-Also differentiation of \eq{eq:F_SP} with respect to the occupations yields the following expressions for the energy eigenvalues
+Due to the linearity of the spectral-partitioning ansatz for the DM $\hat{\rho}^{\eta}$ in \eq{eq:rhos}, functional differentiation of $E_{KS}$ in \eq{eq:F_SP} with respect to $\hat{\rho}^{\eta}$ recovers the same expression for the spectral-partitioned Hamiltonian as the unpartitioned KS Hamiltonian $\hat{H}^{KS}$ in \eq{eq:Hamil}.
+Therefore, at equilibrium, the spectral-partitioned energy eigenvalues can be written as

 This is an important result.
 Note that the coefficients $\epsilon^h_{{\bf k}n}$ have been completely determined by the variational procedure without ever having been explicitly treated as variational degrees of freedom.
-In this way, the approximate Hamiltonian $\hat{H}^h$ can be determied without any prior assumptions.
-We see now that the spDFT framework can handle arbitrarily complex approximate Hamiltonians and that the particularly simple form of the HEG Hamiltonian in \eq{eq:H_g}, with a constant alignment potential $U_0^{HEG}$, is rather an exception resulting from an intuitive ansatz, than the rule.
-In fact, we will show in subsection~\ref{sec:NCPP} that even for the HEG, this is too simple of an assumption, and in the presence of NCPP, the HEG Hamiltonian admits a nonlocal potential.
+In this way, the approximate Hamiltonian $\hat{H}^h$ can be determined without any prior assumptions.
+We see now that the spDFT framework can handle arbitrarily complex approximate Hamiltonians and that the particularly simple form of the HEG Hamiltonian in \eq{eq:H_g}, with a constant alignment potential $U_0^{HEG}$, is an exception, resulting from an intuitive ansatz, rather than the rule.
+In fact, we will show in section~\ref{sec:NCPP} that even for the HEG, this is too simple an assumption, and in the presence of NCPP, the HEG Hamiltonian admits a nonlocal potential.

 \begin{widetext}